andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 {: .notice}

 **Optional Practice:**
-Choose a favorite quote, write some commentary about it, and then insert the quote as a blockquote in the commentary.
+Choose a favorite quote, write some comments about it, and then insert the quote as a blockquote inside the comments.
 {: .notice}

 ## Applications
-Here are some ways Markdown can be used:
+Here are some ways Markdown and Markdown-like formatting can be used:
 * **Reddit:** You can add Markdown formatting directly to text in the comment box before posting when using the Markdown Editor.
 * **Ghost:** You can use Markdown to format blog posts.
 * **WhatsApp & Discord:** You can use Markdown-like formatting to format messages.